-Chicken, cashews, and water chestnuts are cooked in a flavorful sauce in this chicken stir-fry recipe that also works well with beef.
+Chicken, cashews, and water chestnuts are cooked in a flavorful sauce in this stir fry recipe that also works well with beef.
 Feel free to substitute the chili oil for sesame oil if you're looking for a less spicy flavor.

-- 3 spring onions, washed, white parts sliced very thin (reserve green sections)
+- 3 spring onions (washed, white parts sliced very thin and green sections reserved)

 - 3 tablespoons soy sauce